Negative Reps – Negative Repetitions

 Negative training is a way of placing more stress on your muscles compared to training alone.
 This type of training was used by top American bodybuilder Casey Viator, who reportedly gained 63.21lbs of muscle in 28 days – by using this method for a lot of his training.

-Cons of Negative Reps
+Downsides of Negative Reps

 How to include negative rep training into your workouts